trapexit/mergerfs/mkdocs/docs/terminology.md

 * `path`: A location within a filesystem. mergerfs can work with any path within a filesystem and not simply the root.
-* `branch`: A base path used in a mergerfs pool. mergerfs can accomidate multiple paths pointing to the same filesystem.
+* `branch`: A base path used in a mergerfs pool. mergerfs can accommodate multiple paths pointing to the same filesystem.
 * `pool`: The mergerfs mount.
 The union of the branches.
 The instance of mergerfs.
 You can mount multiple mergerfs pools.
 Even with the same branches.